mohareti/pisigma_blog/_posts/welcome-to-pisigma.md

 ## Welcome to Pi Sigma

-Today, on Independence Day 2024, we're proud to announce the official launch of **Pi Sigma** - a next-generation cybersecurity firm dedicated to protecting organizations from the ever-evolving landscape of cyber threats.
+We're proud to announce the official launch of **Pi Sigma** - a next-generation cybersecurity firm dedicated to protecting organizations from the ever-evolving landscape of cyber threats.

 ## Our Mission